-- An organisation will need to plan strategically and execute effectively around the performance monitoring results, as postmortem reviews will be crucial to refining and improving the models.
-Organisations will need to thoroughly examine the analysis and explanation of the AI output, bias and interpretability analysis, and review performance threshold exceptions and controls in place.
-Based on the examination and reviews, organisations will need to constantly redesign and recalibrate the AI tool for continuous improvement.
+- An organization will need to plan strategically and execute effectively around the performance monitoring results, as postmortem reviews will be crucial to refining and improving the models.
+Organizations will need to thoroughly examine the analysis and explanation of the AI output, bias and interpretability analysis, and review performance threshold exceptions and controls in place.
+Based on the examination and reviews, organizations will need to constantly redesign and recalibrate the AI tool for continuous improvement.

-With the continued investment in AI, the use of AI in business processes and practises is only growing larger in scope and deeper in granularity.
-To stay ahead and provide effective and efficient monitoring of risk, organisations will not only utilise AI as their most comprehensive and valued tool but will need agile risk and compliance management.
-Competitive advantages will come not only from how organisations use AI but also from how they are able to avoid mistakes, ensure smooth customer experiences, prevent violations of law and explain what AI is intended to do to customers and regulators.
+With the continued investment in AI, the use of AI in business processes and practices is only growing larger in scope and deeper in granularity.
+To stay ahead and provide effective and efficient monitoring of risk, organizations will not only utilize AI as their most comprehensive and valued tool but will need agile risk and compliance management.
+Competitive advantages will come not only from how organizations use AI but also from how they are able to avoid mistakes, ensure smooth customer experiences, prevent violations of law and explain what AI is intended to do to customers and regulators.

 An AI tool will never be fully clear of risk, but an efficient and effective AI risk management framework will keep risk manageable and enable organizations to respond to fluctuations in the outputs and decisions generated by AI.
 The key for all organizations using AI currently is to build and maintain AI in a responsible and transparent way, which, in turn, will help reduce operational cost and, more important, maintain the confidence of customers.